CO Divorce? Make Sure Your Spousal Maintenance Is Equitable

 The Different Types of Spousal Maintenance

 Spousal maintenance can vary in amount and duration.
-It can be provided to one party as a lump sum or distributed as monthly payments.
+It can be provided to one party as a lump sum or as monthly payments.
 It can also vary due to any limitations placed on it.

 The different types of spousal maintenance that can be awarded in a divorce are: